etianen/django-reversion/docs/api.rst

     Manually saves a revision without having to create a revision block and call `save()` on registered model instances.
     Returns the ``Revision`` that was created, or ``None`` if no revision was saved.

+    **Note:** Checking for duplicate revisions adds significant overhead to the process of creating revisions.
+Don't enable it unless you really need it!

     **Arguments:**

     - ``objects``: An iterable of registered model instances to save in the revision.